-You might see your chickens doing excessive preening – getting crawled all over and bitten can be a little irritating of course.
+You might see your chickens doing excessive preening - getting crawled all over and bitten can be a little irritating of course.
 They might also have broken and or dull feathers.
 And can even have feather loss.
-Although, do be aware that there can be other causes of feather loss such as molting.
+Although, do be aware that there can be other causes of feather loss such as when chickens molt.

 Since these external parasites are feeding off your chickens blood and skin, if this goes on for too much time they can become anemic.